-The EML Project is planning to mine 6 million tonnes from three mines which will extend the Osborne site life by several years.
-Ore will be hauled by road trains, approximately 50km from the Starra mines to Osborne Processing Plant, along a haul road, privately owned and operated Chinova.
+The EML Project is planning to mine approximately 6 million tonnes from these three mines that will extend the life of the Osborne site by several years.
+Ore will be hauled by road trains, approximately 50km from the Starra mines to Osborne Processing Plant, along a sealed haul road, privately owned and operated Chinova.

-Chinova also has the high-grade molybdenum / rhenium (Mo/Re) Merlin Underground mine on care and maintenance.
-Merlin has an ore reserve of 5.2M tonnes @ 1.3% Mo, 22ppm Re, 0.24% Cu.
-The Merlin Feasibility Study was completed by Chinova in 2014 and the project was planned to commence, however when the Mo price collapsed shortly after project approval, the project was placed on care and maintenance.
+The Merlin Feasibility Study was completed by Chinova in 2014 and the project was planned to commence, however large fall in the volatile Mo price, shortly after project approval, necessitated the decision to place the mine of care and maintenance.

-Merlin has 3.5km of access decline already developed and is within 5km of Starra so these mines share extensive surface infrastructure.
+Merlin has 3.5km of underground decline access decline developed and maintained and is within 5km of Starra, so these mines share extensive surface infrastructure.
 A side benefit of the Merlin underground is that the mine dewatering system provides high quality raw water to the EML Project.

 Mount Elliott is approximately 20km north of Starra and has a large and potentially highly economic open pit (optimised by AMC consultants in 2012) with a mining inventory of 7.8M tonnes at 1.51% copper and 0.75g/t Au reported above economic thresholds from the mining feasibility study.
-Chinova’s EML Project at Starra, has been selected for delivery in front of Mount Elliott as the extensive old underground workings below the pit will require backfilling at a cost of $29M over 2 years.
-Extensive archaeological work is also required to document and preserve the historic smelter ruins on the site before mining can commence.
+Chinova’s EML Project at Starra, has been selected for delivery in front of Mount Elliott as the extensive old underground workings below the pit will require backfilling prior to commencement of open pit mining.
+Extensive archaeological work on European heritage is also required to document and preserve the historic smelter ruins on the site before mining can commence.
 These preparatory works are expected to take approximately 2 years to complete and require a budget of approximately $30m.

 Construction of a new sulphide flotation processing plant is envisaged at Mount Elliott, as a way of establishing regional processing capacity in the area.
 Alternatively, sealing the remaining haul road to connect Mount Elliott to Starra would provide the opportunity for the ore to be transported to Osborne for treatment.
 Establishment of regional road, power, water, and communications infrastructure for the EML Project and Mount Dore will help lower the capital cost for Mount Elliott.

 Chinova's tenement package covers highly prospective geology of the Eastern Succession of the Mount Isa Inlier and includes a number of regionally significant deposits and mineralisation styles.
 Mineralisation includes the Mount Elliott-SWAN iron-oxide copper-gold (IOCG) system, Osborne IOCG deposit, Starra (gold dominate) IOCG orebodies, the Kulthor carbonate vein hosted copper-gold deposit, Mount Dore copper-oxide deposit, the Merlin molybdenum-rhenium deposit and a number of other mined and unmined mineral systems.